bmuyl/AnotherCollaborativeTextEditor/README.md

 - voting process to implement changes in the released version ( fluid democraty based ? )
 - automated publication of last released version ( look at manubot )
 - automated publication of authors of the published text ( look at manubot )
+- no need to understand git / blockchain... or even know they exist.
+-